Valdosta State University: Omnino

-Omnino is an online undergraduate research journal of Valdosta State University.
-It is published bi-annually and accepts substantial research from all disciplines.
-"Omnino" is a peer-reviewed journal.
-The word "Omnino" is Latin for "altogether."
-Omnino stands for the journal's main mission to bring together all disciplines of academia to form a well-rounded and comprehensive research journal.
-The journal was founded in the Spring of 2011 by students in an "Editing for Publications" course.
+Omnino is an online undergraduate research journal at Valdosta.
+The journal was founded by students in 2011.

-"WVVS-FM"
+WVVS-FM

-"WVVS-FM" is a student-operated radio station broadcasting at 90.9 FM.
+WVVS-FM is a student-operated radio station broadcasting at 90.9 FM.
 The station broadcast throughout the year as is possible with a volunteer student and faculty staff.
 The station first signed on the air in July 1971, and operated out of the old Student Union building.
 With the replacement of that building the station moved to the south side of campus.

 Athletics and traditions

 Sports

 The Valdosta State Blazers compete in football, basketball, baseball, tennis, golf and cross-country.
 "Lady Blazers" compete in basketball, softball, tennis, volleyball, cross-country, and soccer.
 The school's team was previously known as the Rebels until the name was changed to the Blazers in the 1970s.
 VSU is an NCAA Division II member institution and has been a member of the Gulf South Conference since 1981.
 Valdosta State's first national championship was in baseball in 1979.
-Valdosta State University football teams won the Division II National Championship 4 times (2004, 2007, 2012, 2018) and also played in the title game in 2002.
+Valdosta State University football teams won the Division II National Championship four times (2004, 2007, 2012, 2018) and also played in the title game in 2002.
 The men's tennis team has won two national titles (2006 and 2011) and also played for the national championship in three other seasons (2004, 2007, and 2010).
 The Lady Blazers softball team won its first national championship in 2012 after falling in their first title match appearance in 2010.
 Valdosta State also has a rugby club, VSU Rugby.